M.E./CFS Treatment in London and Online

 Some people can make good improvements in up to around ten sessions of Energy Management or Psychological Therapy.
 However, sometimes it is helpful for therapy to extend beyond ten sessions and to have up to around fourteen sessions in total for several reasons; 1) It can take time for the bodily systems that underlie M.E./CFS to respond to the good changes you make in therapy and 2) There are numerous ways to try to manage M.E./CFS that you will be introduced to which can take time and it is not in your best interests for this to be rushed.
 It can be helpful to have both Energy Management and Psychological Therapy, receiving one after the other is completed.

-What Therapy is Right for Me: Energy Management or Psychological Therapy?
+What M.E./CFS Treatment is Right for Me: Energy Management or Psychological Therapy?

 Some people choose to receive just Energy Management or Psychological Therapy or both, receiving one after the other.
 Whether you choose to pursue Energy Management or Psychological Therapy first is dependent upon what you wish to mainly focus on.
 Both take a holistic approach, however, the focus of Energy Management is tilted towards learning practical and physical tools to manage your condition.
 Psychological Therapy also involves helping you to learn practical tools as well as psychological tools to manage your condition.
 Compared to Energy Management, Psychological Therapy has more of an emphasis on helping to improve your emotional wellbeing.
 If you are struggling to decide which therapy to pursue first we can offer a free 15 minutes telephone consultation to help you make a decision.